Captain E. Dominic Darius

 - Repair [d3+3] (★ Action) - RNG B2B.
 Target friendly Faction construct model.
 If the model is in range, remove d3+3 damage points from it.

 - Repairable - This model can be targeted with Repair special actions as if it were a construct model.

-- Activate Halfjack - At the end of your control phase you can put one Halfjack solo into play within 1" of this model if there are fewer than three Halfjacks in Darius' battlegroup.
+- Activate Halfjack - At the end of your Control Phase, you can put one Halfjack solo into play within 1" of this model if there are fewer than three Halfjacks in Darius' battlegroup.

 - Crane - Once per turn at any time during its activation, this model can choose one other friendly large-based or smaller model within 2" of it.
-You can place that model anywhere completely within 2" of its current location, and if it was knocked down, it immediately stands up unless it was knocked down this turn.
+You can place that model anywhere completely within 2" of its current location, and if it was knocked down, it immediately stands up unless it became knocked down this turn.

 - Steam Cannon - 12" range, POW 14, AOE 4 gun.

 - Quake Hammer - 1" reach, P+S 15 melee weapon.
 He apparently stole it from an Ironclad.

 - Wrench - 0.5" reach, P+S 11 melee weapon.

 | Arcantrik Bolt

 |A warjack damaged by this attack becomes stationary for one round.|